seancorfield/dot-clojure/README.md

 There are aliases to pull in various useful testing and debugging tools:
 * `:test` -- adds both `test` and `src/test/clojure` to your classpath and pulls in the latest stable version of `test.check`
 * `:runner` -- pulls in [Cognitect Labs' `test-runner`](https://github.com/cognitect-labs/test-runner) project and runs any tests it can find
+* `:readme` -- pulls in the latest stable release of [seancorfield/readme](https://github.com/seancorfield/readme) and runs it on your `README.md` file to treat your examples as tests
 * `:eastwood` -- pulls in the latest stable release of [Eastwood](https://github.com/jonase/eastwood) on your `src` and `test` folders; use with `:test` above
 * `:expect` -- pulls in the latest stable releases of [Expectations](https://github.com/clojure-expectations/expectations) and [expectations/clojure-test](https://github.com/clojure-expectations/clojure-test) -- the latter is the `clojure.test`-compatible version of the former
 * `:bench` -- pulls in the latest stable release of [Criterium](https://github.com/hugoduncan/criterium/) for benchmarking your code